Walks

 Directions: Take the A31 towards Farnham.
 At the Shepherd & Flock roundabout take the third exit (A325).
 At the second roundabout turn right (B3208) towards Badshot passing a superstore.
 After passing through the village on the Badshot Lea Road look for a garage on the left.
 Continue on the B3208.
 Turn right after half mile into Guildford Road (sign-posted cricket club and crematorium), park at far end of road in Aldershot Park (not Lido car park).

 Habitat: The group walk takes a public path across the recreation ground to Tongham GP and along its western edge to the extraction works at Tice’s Meadow.
 Views can be obtained across the open water from the Mound.
-The pathways can be very wet in the winter.
+The pathways can be very wet and muddy in the winter.

 Attractions: Spring and autumn visits can find migrating ducks, waders, hirundines and gulls.
 Summer breeding birds include little ringed plovers and common terns, while the surrounding woods are good for warblers.